T

 transport hub

-• Purchase an ICOCA card for easy travel on local transport.
+• Purchase an ICOCA card for easy public transport payment.

 2. Afternoon